DECEMBER 2023 – DEVOTION

-A DAY IN THE LIFE OF ABRAM (PART ONE)
+A DAY IN THE LIFE OF JOSEPH (PART TWO)

 “Joseph was brought down to Egypt” – Genesis 39:1

 HIS NEW REALITY